Tag Archives: learning disabilities

 Music always hits a sour note when trying to learn while unknowingly dyslexic.

-The hushed tones of my mother were barely audible but the deep baritone of Mr. Lanza was unmistakable.
-Never had I assumed to be his star pupil but his words cut deep just the same.
+The hushed tones of my mother were barely audible, but the deep baritone of Mr. Lanza was unmistakable.
+Never had I assumed to be his star pupil, but his words cut deep just the same.

 What was wrong with me?
 Why did I never learn?